-The County's Fire Chiefs and the Director of Transportation (County Engineer) thoroughly understand and support the need for secondary access routes out of populated areas.
+The County's Fire Chiefs and the Director of Transportation (County Engineer) thoroughly understand and support the need for secondary access routes in and out of populated areas.
 The Chiefs have studied their local areas of responsibility in search of possible solutions, identifying a number of potential projects, which are described below.

 - Tomki Road/Cave Creek Construct all-weather creek crossings (9) and road improvements for Tomki Road/Cave Creek, which is located north of Redwood Valley.
 The primary objective of this project is to improve water quality in Cave Creek which has been degraded by vehicle traffic across the wet fords on Tomki Road.
 Currently, this road becomes impassable during the high-water flows experienced during most winters.
 If completed, an associated benefit would be year-round access between Redwood Valley and Little Lake Valley. - Masonite Haul Road The Anderson Valley Fire Chief advises that the potential exists for the use of this road, which transits from Ukiah to the coast at Highway 128, for emergency use only.
-Historically, emergency responders have been allowed to use this road, however recently, the Mendocino Redwood Company has denied access. - Michel Creek Drive Gibney Lane - The Fort Bragg Fire Chief has initiated this project, which opens up and improves an existing road "for emergency use only" in cooperation with the property owner and CAL FIRE.
-The goal is to have the road completed in the summer of 2020. - Navarro and Albion Ridge Road The Albion-Little River Fire Chief believes the potential may exist to negotiate with the property owner for the use of an existing road for "emergency use only" from the Navarro Ridge Road to Highway 128. - Redwood Valley Rancheria Representatives from the Redwood Valley Band of Pomo Indians report the possibility of developing an "emergency use only" road from the end of the cul-de-sac on Redwood Drive across Deer Creek, which is located on land not owned by the Tribe to County Road J.
+Historically, emergency responders have been allowed to use this road, however recently, the Mendocino Redwood Company has denied access. - Mitchell Creek Drive Gibney Lane - The Fort Bragg Fire Chief has initiated this project, which opens up and improves an existing road "for emergency use only" in cooperation with the property owner and CAL FIRE.
+The goal is to have the road completed in the summer of 2020.